MicrosoftDocs/OData-docs/Odata-docs/webapi-8/tutorials/custom-skiptokenhandler.md

 }
 ```

-In this case, the skip token encodes both the name and Id of the last customer in the response.
+In this case, the skip token encodes both the `Name` and `Id` of the last customer in the response.
 It will use the name to determine which customer should appear first in the next page, and if there are customers with the same name, it will use the ID as a tie-breaker.

 > [!IMPORTANT]
 > You should not rely on the `DefaultSkipTokenHandler` generating the skip token in a specific format.
 We make no guarantee that this format may not change between library versions.

-If you wish to change how skip tokens are generated or how they're processed, you can replace the `DefaultSkipTokenHandler` with your own custom implementation of `SkipTokenHandler`.
+If you wish to change how skip tokens are generated or how they're processed, you can replace the `DefaultSkipTokenHandler` with your own custom implementation.

 ## Creating a custom skip token handler

-The `SkipTokenHandler` generates the *next link* in an OData response when using server-driven paging.
+The skip token handler generates the *next link* in an OData response when using server-driven paging.
 It's also responsible for applying the `$skiptoken` to the results. `SkipTokenHandler` is an abstract class that defines the following methods to be implemented by child classes:

-- [`GenerateNextPageLink`](/dotnet/api/microsoft.aspnet.odata.query.skiptokenhandler.generatenextpagelink): generates the `Uri` that's used as the next link in the response
+- [`GenerateNextPageLink`](/dotnet/api/microsoft.aspnet.odata.query.skiptokenhandler.generatenextpagelink): generates the `Uri` that's used as the next link in the response.
 - [`ApplyTo`](/dotnet/api/microsoft.aspnet.odata.query.skiptokenhandler.applyto): applies the `$skiptoken` to an `IQueryable` collection.
 This should transform the query to perform the paging.
 It has two overloads, a generic `ApplyTo<T>` and non-generic `ApplyTo` to handle the generic `IQueryable<T>` and non-generic `IQueryable` respectively.

 As an example, let's say we want to represent the skip token using base-64 encoding.
 This may be useful if we want to "hide" the implementation details and encoding from clients.
-This is a good use case for a custom `SkipTokenHandler`.
+This is a good use case for a custom skip token handler.
 We can create our handler from scratch by extending `SkipTokenHandler` directly, or we could extend `DefaultSkipTokenHandler`.
-The latter is usually more convenient as it allows us to re-use existing logic in `DefaultSkipTokenHandler`.
-That's the option we'll go with for this sample application.
+The latter is usually more convenient as it allows us to re-use the default logic.
+That's the option we'll go with for this sample service.

 ### Creating and registering the custom handler